kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   // COs MAY use this information along with the topology information
   // returned by NodeGetInfo to ensure that a given volume is accessible
   // from a given node when scheduling workloads.
   // This field is OPTIONAL.
+It is effective and replaces the
+  // accessible_topology returned by CreateVolume if the plugin has
+  // MODIFY_VOLUME_TOPOLOGY controller capability.
-If it is not specified, the CO SHOULD assume
+  // If it is not specified, the CO MAY assume
+  // the volume is equally accessible from all nodes in the cluster and
+  // MAY schedule workloads referencing the volume on any available
+  // node.
+  //
+  // SP MUST only set this field if allow_topology_updates is set
+  // in the request.
+SP SHOULD fail the request if it needs to update
-  // the topology is not changed by this modify volume request. repeated Topology accessible_topology = 5;
+  // topology but is not allowed by CO. repeated Topology accessible_topology = 1;

+  // Indicates whether the modification is still in progress.
+  // SPs MAY set in_progress to update the accessible_topology
+  // before the modification finishes to reduce possible race conditions.
+  // COs SHOULD retry the request if in_progress is set to true,
+  // until in_progress is set to false. bool in_progress = 2;
 }
 ```

 When this new field is set, external-resizer will set `PersistentVolume.spec.nodeAffinity` accordingly, before it updates the PV status.

+When anything unexpected happens (race between multiple resizer instances, crashes) and we lost track of the latest topology.
+external-resizer will invoke `ControllerGetVolume` again with the desired `mutable_parameters` to fetch the latest topology.

 A new error condition of `ControllerModifyVolume` is added to CSI spec: